 Angelfish originate from the Amazon River basin in South America.
-There they inhabit deep, slow-moving rivers and ponds and share their habitat with tetras, catfish, and cichlids.
+There they inhabit deep, slow-moving rivers and lakes and share their habitat with tetras, catfish, and cichlids.
 Angelfish themselves are cichlids and they form pairs, lay eggs and then protect the eggs and fry from other fish that want to eat them.
 When they aren’t paired off they are shoaling fish and appreciate the company of their own kind, but when paired, they can be aggressive towards other angels in the same tank.

 Three angelfish species

 There are three species of freshwater angelfish, Pterophyllum scalare, altum, and leopoldi.
 Nearly all the Angelfish sold around the world are P.scalare, and that includes all the different colours like black marble, blue, golden, albino and veiltail.

 Wild type P.scalare are also sometimes available with the classic silver body and black, vertical stripes, along with wild-caught angels which usually include the region they were caught in.
 Although originating from the soft, warm waters of the Amazon, tank bred angels are now hardy and readily acclimate to harder water.
 Adults often lay eggs too, although it’s not quite so easy to raise them to adulthood without setting up a separate breeding tank.